Use cases

 For programs that buy fewer tools and integrate them deeper.

 Mobile is the underdefended surface in most enterprises.
-One platform for OS hardening AND fleet management closes more gaps than two best-of-breed tools.
+One platform for fleet management AND policy enforcement — across every OEM you already own — closes more gaps than two best-of-breed tools.

 Threat